obonaventure/cnp3/book/network/network.rst

    Assymetry of Internet paths

-Consider in this internetwork the paths available inside `AS1` to reach `AS5`. `AS1` will learn the `AS4:AS6:AS7:AS5` path from `AS4`, the `AS3:AS8:AS5` path from `AS3` and the `AS2:AS5` path from `AS2`.
+Consider in this internetwork the routes available inside `AS1` to reach `AS5`. `AS1` will learn the `AS4:AS6:AS7:AS5` path from `AS4`, the `AS3:AS8:AS5` path from `AS3` and the `AS2:AS5` path from `AS2`.
 The first path will be chosen since it was from learned from a customer. `AS5` on the other hand will receive three paths towards `AS1` via its providers.
 I may select any of these paths to reach `AS1` depending on how it prefers one provider over the others.

-Coming back to the organisation of a BGP router shown in figure :ref:`bgprouter`, the part to be discussed is the BGP decision process.
+Coming back to the organisation of a BGP router shown in the figure :ref:`bgprouter`, the last part to be discussed is the BGP decision process.
 The `BGP Decision Process` is the algorithm used by routers to select the route to be installed in the FIB when there are multiple routes towards the same prefix.
 The BGP decision process receives a set of candidate routes towards the same prefix and uses seven steps.
 At each step, some routes are removed from the candidate set and the process stops when the set contains only one route [#fbgpmulti]_ :

- 1. Ignore routes with unreachable BGP nexthop
+ 1. Ignore routes having an unreachable BGP nexthop
- 2. Prefer routes with highest local-pref
+ 2. Prefer routes having the highest local-pref
- 3. Prefer routes with shortest AS-Path
+ 3. Prefer routes having the shortest AS-Path
- 4. Prefer routes with smallest MED
+ 4. Prefer routes having the smallest MED
- 5. Prefer routes learned via eBGP over routes learned via iBGP
+ 5. Prefer routes learned via eBGP sessions over routes learned via iBGP sessions
- 6. Prefer routes with closest next-hop
+ 6. Prefer routes having the closest next-hop
- 7. Tie breaking rules : prefer Routes learned from router with lowest router id
+ 7. Tie breaking rules : prefer routes learned from the router with lowest router id

 The first step of the BGP decision process ensures that a BGP router will not install in its FIB a route whose nexthop is considered to be unreachable by the intradomain routing protocol.
-This rule implies that the BGP decision process must be re-run each time the intradomain routing protocol reports a change in the unreachability of a prefix containing one of more BGP nexthops.
+This could happen for example when a router has crashed.
+The intradomain routing protocol will usually advertise the failure of this router before the failure of the BGP sessions that it terminates.
+This rule implies that the BGP decision process must be re-run each time the intradomain routing protocol reports a change in the reachability of a prefix containing one of more BGP nexthops.

 The second rule allows each domain to define its routing preferences.
-The `local-pref` attribute is set by the import filter when a route is first learned over an eBGP session.
+The `local-pref` attribute is set by the import filter of the router that learned a route over an eBGP session.

 In contrast with intradomain routing protocols, BGP does not contain an explicit metric.
-This is because in the global Internet it is impossible for all domains to agree on a common metric that meets the requirements of each domain.
+This is because in the global Internet it is impossible for all domains to agree on a common metric that meets the requirements of all domains.
 Despite of this, BGP routers prefer routes having a short AS-Path attribute over routes with a long AS-Path.
-This step of the BGP decision process is motivated by the fact that we expect a route with a long AS-Path that have a lower quality than a route with a shorter AS-Path.
+This step of the BGP decision process is motivated by the fact that operators expect that a route with a long AS-Path will have a lower quality than a route with a shorter AS-Path.
 However studies have shown that there was not always a strong correlation between the quality of a route and the length of its AS-Path [HFPMC2002]_.

 .. index:: Hot potato routing

-Before explaining the fourth step, let us first describe the fifth and the sixth steps of the BGP decision process.
+Before explaining the fourth step of the BGP decision process, let us first describe the fifth and the sixth steps of the BGP decision process.
 These two steps are used to implement `hot potato` routing.
-Intuitively, when a domain implements `hot potato routing`, it tries to forward as quickly as possible to other domains packets that are not destined to addresses inside its own domain.
+Intuitively, when a domain implements `hot potato routing`, it tries to forward as quickly as possible to other domains packets that are destined to addresses outside of its domain.

-To understand `hot potato routing`, let us consider the two networks shown in the figure below. `AS2` advertises prefix `1.0.0.0/8` over the `R2-R6` and `R3-R7` peering links.
+To understand `hot potato routing`, let us consider the two domains shown in the figure below. `AS2` advertises prefix `1.0.0.0/8` over the `R2-R6` and `R3-R7` peering links.
 The routers inside `AS1` will learn two routes towards `1.0.0.0/8`: one via `R6-R2` and the second via `R7-R3`.

 .. _fig-med: